SarahEW/papers/journal.md

 Gerard Cabes

 # Introduction
 BBOA are important for the radiative effect but the magnitude and even direction are unclear see Haywood et al (Haywood 200).
-Our measurements set out to add this body of knowledge.
+Our measurements set out to add this body of knowledge using Mass Spectrometer data
+(Allan et all 2001).